pdr3392/igniteFromScratch/README.md

 # igniteFromScratch

 A NextJS project develop for Rocketeseat's Ignite training.
-Used PrismicIO as CMS, Server Side Rendering from NextJS, React's JSX standard, components structure and CSS modules.
+Used PrismicIO as CMS, Server Side Rendering from NextJS, React's JSX standard, components structure and SASS.

 To run it clone the project with "git clone git@github.com:pdr3392/igniteFromScratch.git", install the dependencies with* "yarn install" and run the project with* "yarn dev".